-A male Baule sculpture, from the region de Daoukro, village Arrah, standing on a round base, muscular legs ending in prominent buttocks, accentuated genitals, a slender torso with a pointed navel, emphasized pectoral muscles and nipples, rounded shoulders leading to short arms carved close to the body, elongated hands touching the abdomen, the toros is decorated with scarification marks, the elongated cylindrical neck supporting an oval head, a large mouth with full lips, a slender nose leading into high arched brows, almond-shaped eyes, the eyelids half closed, spherical ears, further scarification marks on the face, the neck and the back, the sculpture is capped by a striated three-parted coiffure with a ponytail at the back of the head, atop a high headgear; heavily encrusted patina, traces of age and ritual use.
-Provenance: Mohamed Belo Garba.
-Korhogo, Ivory Coast.
+A male Baule sculpture, region Bouaké, village Sakassou, Ivory Coast, posted on a base, sitting on a two legged stool, muscular legs ending in prominent buttocks, wearing a cloth encircling the hips, a slender torso with a pointed navel, emphasized pectoral muscles and nipples, rounded shoulders leading to fragil arms carved close to the body, very elongated hands touching the abdomen, the torso is decorated with linear scarification marks on the front and the backside, an ovoid head with a braided goatee, a pointed round mouth beneath a long nose with a broad tip, round bulging eyes which are bordered all around, further scarification marks on the temples, above the nose and on the neck, oval ears with a prominent tragus, a fine grooved hairline and a sophisticated striated domed coiffure with a ponytail at the back of the head; brown heavy encrusted sacrification patina, traces of age and ritual use, several cracks.
+Provenance Mr Cabinet Kaba.

 Lit.: Susan M. Vogel: Baule.
 African Art, Western Eyes, 1997; Gernard de Grunne: Über den Baule-Stil und seine Meister.
 In: Eberhard Fischer/Lorenz Homberger: Afrikanische Meister.
 Kunst der Elfenbeinküste, Zürich 2014, p.
 81-106; Alain-Michel Boyer: Baule.
 Visions of Africa, Milan 2008.

 Height: 50,5 cm